 The Board has interpreted the Uniform Prudent Management of Institutional Funds Act ("UPMIFA"), as enacted in Massachusetts, as requiring the preservation of the original gift as of the gift date of the donor-restricted endowment funds absent explicit donor stipulations to the contract.
-As a result of this interpretation, the College retains in perpetuity: (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment made in accordance with the direction of the applicable donor gift instrument at the time the accumulation is added to the fund.
+As a result of this interpretation, the College retains in perpetuity: (a) the original value of gifts donated to the permanent endowment, (b) the original value of subsequent gifts to the permanent endowment, and (c) accumulations to the permanent endowment at the time the accumulation is added to the fund.
 Donor-restricted amounts not retained in perpetuity are subject to appropriation for expenditure by the College in a manner consistent with standard of prudence prescribed by UPMIFA.